awazevr/front-end-technical-interview-task/README.md

 ## The Brief

 We’ve recently acquired a global holiday company called **GlobalEscapes**, renowned for its unique, off-the-beaten-track travel experiences.
 To support this acquisition, we’ve been tasked with building a basic website that allows users to search for locations by integrating with a third-party `Location API`, which is know for it's instability and often slow response times.
+We need to get something live, that is functional in the next hour.

 > [!NOTE]
 > For this exercise, the 3rd-party Location API is emulated within the **server** folder.
 This folder is off-limits for any coding changes.
 The emulation replicates real-world scenarios, including random errors and delayed response times, to simulate the challenges of working with external APIs.